braided lemon bread

 Make dough in a stand mixer: Combine the sponge, sour cream, butter, egg, sugar, salt and vanilla in the bowl of a stand mixer.
 Add flour and mix with the paddle attachment until the dough is a rough, shaggy mass.
 Switch to the dough hook and knead on until a soft, smooth dough forms, about 5 to 6 minutes. ??Place the kneaded dough in a lightly greased bowl, cover with plastic wrap, and allow to rise for 60 to 90 minutes, until quite puffy and nearly doubled.

-Make dough by hand: Whisk together sour cream, butter, egg, sugar and vanilla in a large, wide bowl.
+Make dough by hand: Whisk together sour cream, butter, egg, sugar, salt and vanilla in a large, wide bowl.
 Stir in sponge.
 Add the flour and mix with a wooden spoon as best as you can; you may need to get your hands in there to form it into a shaggy ball.
 Turn ball of dough and any incorporated scraps onto a counter and knead until a smooth, soft dough forms, about 5 to 10 minutes.
 Place the kneaded dough in a lightly greased bowl, cover with plastic wrap, and allow to rise for 60 to 90 minutes, until quite puffy and nearly doubled.

 Make the filling (while dough rises): Combine all the filling ingredients (except the lemon curd) in a small bowl, mixing until smooth and lump-free.
 Reserve the filling and lemon curd until ready to fill the braids.